johnpatrickmorgan/FlowStacks/README.md

 ✅ `navigationDestination` -> `flowDestination`

-✅ `NavigationPath.CodableRepresentation` -> `FlowPath.CodableRepresentation`

 `NavigationStack`'s full API is replicated, so you can initialise a `FlowStack` with a binding to an `Array`, with a binding to a `FlowPath`, or with no binding at all.
 The only difference is that the array should be a `[Route<MyScreen>]`s instead of `[MyScreen]`.
 The `Route` enum combines the destination data with info about what style of presentation is used.
-Similarly, when you create a `FlowLink`, you must specify the route style, e.g. `.push`, `.sheet` or `.cover`.
-If the user taps the back button or swipes to dismiss a sheet, the routes array will be automatically updated to reflect the new navigation state.
+Similarly, when you create a `FlowLink`, you must additionally specify the route style, e.g. `.push`, `.sheet` or `.cover`.
+As with `NavigationStack`, if the user taps the back button or swipes to dismiss a sheet, the routes array will be automatically updated to reflect the new navigation state.

 ## Example